-This position can be measured from a line which bisects the top and center of the seat post.
+This position can be measured from a line that bisects the top and center of the seat post.
 The saddles that we have chosen are all ergonomic in design and they are very conscious about the right adjustment of your sit bones.
 So you do not have to worry much.

-Hope you will easily find your perfect sit bone position and enjoy a super comfortable ride.
+I hope you will easily find your perfect sit bone position and enjoy a super comfortable ride.
 In case you can’t find the “sweet spot” after thousands of tries you have lost your hope, then you can find help from an expert.

 # If the Saddle has a Cut-Out or Springs

-It is not that important whether the saddle has suspension springs or not.
+It is not important whether the saddle has suspension springs or not.
 But it might be helpful if the saddle has a narrow cut-out or at least a center groove.
-For long distance cycling such as road racing or touring the user is always concerned about the weight of the saddle.
+For long-distance cycling such as road racing or touring the user is always concerned about the weight of the saddle.
 And if the saddle contains springs it will undoubtedly be heavier.
 But for this department, it is not acceptable at all.